Ivory Coast's Ouattara says he won't run for re-election

 Ouattara was first elected president of Ivory Coast, the world’s leading cocoa producer, in a 2010 election that sparked a brief civil war when his predecessor, Laurent Gbagbo, refused to concede defeat.
 Around 3,000 people died in the violence.

-Political tensions have been on the rise in recent months after the government issued an arrest warrant for Guillaume Soro, a presidential candidate and former rebel leader whose forces swept Ouattara to power in 2011.
+Political tensions have been on the rise again in recent months after the government issued an arrest warrant for Guillaume Soro, a presidential candidate and former rebel leader.
+His forces swept Ouattara to power in 2011 but he has since fallen out with the president.

 Ouattara’s two main rivals, Gbagbo and another former president, Henri Konan Bedie, have not yet said whether they will be candidates in October.

+It is not clear if Gbgabo will be able to run.
+He was acquitted last year by the International Criminal Court in The Hague of crimes against humanity for his role in the civil war but remains in Europe pending an appeal by the prosecution.

+In his speech, Ouattara also announced several proposed revisions to the constitution but insisted none of them would be used to exclude rivals from the presidential election, as some in the opposition fear.

-Reporting by Loucoumane Coulibaly; Writing by Juliette Jabkhiro; Editing by Aaron Ross
+Reporting by Loucoumane Coulibaly; Writing by Juliette Jabkhiro and Aaron Ross; Editing by Alex Richardson